relekang/puppet-uwsgi/README.md

 # puppet-uwsgi
-Puppet module for managing uwsgi
+Puppet module for managing uwsgi in emperor mode